-GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity. equactions operating because of a person's gender-related laterity.
-SEXUAL ORIENTATION - This category prevents denial of equal appearance, expression or behavior, regardless of the individual's assigned sex at employment and/or educational opportunities because a person is, or is perceived.
+GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, educational opportunities because of a person's gender-related identity, SEXUAL ORIENTATION - appearance, expression or behavior, regardless of the individual's assigned sex at employment and/or educational opportunities.

-isures that individuals are not beated differently because of genetic information.
+ensures that individuals are not beated differently because of genetic information. economic, family and/or educational background.

-IC PREFERENCE - This category prevents denial of and/or educational opportunities because of the language a person LINGUISTIC speaks.
+LINGUISTIC PREFERENCE - This category prevents deniel of employment and/or educational opportunities because of the language a person speaks.